cern-it-efp/EOSC-Testsuite/docs/projects.rst

 Results
 ^^^^^^^^^^^^

 Results of the runs will be stored as JSON files on an S3 bucket on the CERN cloud's CEPH service.
-OCRE consortium members will be able to access all results, whilst vendors only theirs.
+OCRE consortium members will be able to access all results, whilst vendors only their own results.

 To provide segregated access, pre-signed S3 URLs will be used.
 Each vendor will be provided a list of pre-signed URLs that should be used to obtain the result files.
 Automation of the download of those result files is possible.
 Please use |results_download_tool_link| to do it.

-The CERN development team is working on a dashboard that will parse the data from the JSON files, for a more user-friendly visualisation.
+The CERN development team is developing a dashboard that will parse the data from the JSON files, for a more user-friendly visualisation.

 **No tests results will be made public without agreement of the respective vendor.**